Multiobjective Aerodynamic Design Optimization of the NASA Common Research Model: Introduction

 Despite the advances made in the past, multiobjective aerodynamic design optimization still requires further attention.
 First, existing algorithms, such as evolutionary approaches, can incur a large number of objective evaluations, which can be prohibitive when using expensive high-fidelity aerodynamic models.
 Second, the efficient algorithms that exist today require derivative information, which can be difficult or impossible to obtain in several practical scenarios; see \cite{plaban2025derivative} for a detailed discussion.
-Finally, existing work scales poorly with the input dimensionality and the number of objectives.
+Finally, in existing work \mg{sampling a batch of iterates at every step, for asynchronous parallel evaluations on high-performance computing environments, is either not possible or incurs a nontrivial additional cost}.
 This work aims to address these limitations.
 Specifically, we take a surrogate-based approach, where we fit global surrogate models for our objectives.
 Then, via Bayesian decision theory, we adaptively enrich the surrogate model until a suitable convergence criterion is satisfied -- this, in turn, results in a desirable approximation to the solution to the multiobjective optimization problem.
 Overall, our approach falls under the Bayesian optimization (BO)~\cite{frazier2018tutorial,shahriari2015taking} family of methods, and we provide more detail in \Cref{sec:method}.
 BO has been successfully demonstrated in the past to be competitive with the classical adjoint-based methods for aerodynamic design optimization~\cite{renganathan2021enhanced, plaban2025derivative}.

+\mg{In this work, we argue that multiobjective aerodynamic design optimization is more effective than solving multiple multi-point optimization problems.
+This is because, a single solution of a multiobjective optimization problem results in a set of designs that covers every possible multi-point design.
+The converse, however, is not true: multi-point optimization, regardless of the scalarizing weights, is not guaranteed to find a Pareto optimal point.
+We substantiate this argument theoretically in \Cref{sec:multip_v_multiob}.
+Therefore, naturally, direct multiobjective optimization methods are necessary.
+In this regard, to address the existing limitations in solving multiobjective aerodynamic design optimization problems in the absence of adjoint information, we propose a novel multiobjective Bayesian optimization method and demonstrate it on the aerodynamic design optimization of the NASA common research model (CRM).

+{\bf Remark 1.} As a first step, our study is scoped down to unconstrained multiobjective aerodynamic design optimization of the NASA CRM under inviscid flow conditions; we briefly discuss constrained extensions in \Cref{sec:constraints}.
+However, we rigorously benchmark the proposed unconstrained optimization method against the state of the art to establish the merits of the method.

+{\bf Remark 2.} In the current work, we explore multiobjective optimization of modest input ($2 - 24$) and output dimensionalities ($2$); high-dimensional scaling is reserved for future work.
+Demonstration on fully viscous constrained multiobjective aerodynamic design is reserved for future work. }

 The rest of the paper is organized as follows.
 In \Cref{sec:problem_statement} we formally introduce our multiobjective optimization problem of interest.
 In \Cref{sec:method} we present our overall methodology, and in \Cref{sec:experiments} we provide details on our experiments and discuss results.
 Finally, we conclude in \Cref{sec:conclusion} with an outlook for future work.